B.A. Van Sise: Books

 Van Sise also published the poetry book Children of Grass: A Portrait of American Poetry in 2019, which received an IPPY award in 2020.
 The Times of London also named it one of their 2019 “books of the year”.
 The Booklist wrote of the work that, “Van Sise has created a singular and irresistible volume of poetry and collaborative visual lyricism that will enthrall poetry lovers and break down the hesitation of those wary of the form.”

+Awards and nominations

+In 2025 Van Sise was appointed a Fellow of the Royal Geographical Society.

+Van Sise is a recipient of the New York State Council on the Arts 2026 Fiscal Sponsorship.